 Ask about and call youth by their preferred names and pronouns, and encourage other adults in their lives to do the same.
 For those who select a different name than was given to them at birth – particularly for transgender and gender non-conforming youth – use of their chosen name and pronouns signifies acceptance.
 It can also save lives by reducing depression and overall suicide risk.
 To learn more, visit GLSEN.org.

 Ensure placements are affirming of youths’ sexual orientation, gender identity and expression.
 Have conversations with all the adults who have a role in a case to determine if they will be supportive of a youth’s identity.
 Help educate them and/or strategize alternatives.
-Childwelfare.gov has published a guide, “Supporting Your LGBTQ Youth: A Guide for Foster Families,” that can be shared with caregivers as a good place to start.
+Check out our guide to having these conversations with family and caregivers as a starting point.

 Stay aware of placements that require participation in religious activities that condemn LGBTQ identities.
 Being LGBTQ does not impact a person’s ability to be spiritual or religious any more than being non-LGBTQ, but be aware that many LGBTQ youth have had non-affirming faith experiences.
 As foster families are in high demand and short supply, the “right fit” can be a challenge.
 However, if a young person is in a placement that openly condemns LGBTQ identity, they are at risk of physical and emotional harm.

 If a youth discloses LGBTQ-related mistreatment or discrimination, take the report seriously.
 Validate the youth for sharing their story.
 Bring the issue to the attention of leadership and advocate for any changes that need to be made.